Scorpibear/lazycure/LazyCure/readme.txt

 Upgrade Notes:
 1. Replaces previous version of dll's and LazyCure.exe with new versions.
-2. Change 'TimeLogsFolder' setting value to path were your timelogs are stored in LazyCure.exe.config
+2. Open LazyCure.exe.config and change 'TimeLogsFolder' setting value to path were your timelogs are stored.

 Visit us at http://lifeidea.org/lazycure/